photoprism/photoprism/README.md

 Your continued support helps us provide services like satellite maps and develop new features.
 GitHub now also offers [one-time donations](https://github.com/sponsors/photoprism?frequency=one-time).
-Ideas endorsed by silver, [gold and platinum sponsors](SPONSORS.md) receive a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) and will be prioritized.
+You're welcome to [contact us](https://photoprism.app/contact) for other options.

 Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.
 It provides additional motivation to keep going.

-You're welcome to [contact us](https://photoprism.app/contact) for other options.

 Thank you very much! 💜